laycal-com/laycal/app-description.md

 The calendar integration handles timezone conversions, sends meeting invitations to prospects, and maintains accurate scheduling information.
 Users can view all appointments booked through the platform directly in their existing calendar applications.

-### Credit-Based Usage System
+### Advanced Credit-Based Usage System

-The platform operates on a credit-based system where users purchase credits to fund their calling activities.
-Different actions consume different amounts of credits, such as making calls, creating AI assistants, or accessing premium features.
+The platform operates on a sophisticated credit-based system where users purchase credits to fund their calling activities.
+Different actions consume different amounts of credits, with real-time usage tracking and overage protection to prevent unexpected charges.

+**Credit System Features:**
+- **Real-time usage tracking** for calls, assistant creation, and premium features
+- **Automatic billing integration** with PayPal subscription management
+- **Usage validation** before expensive operations to prevent overages
+- **Detailed transaction logging** with before/after credit balance snapshots
+- **Assistant purchase tracking** with per-assistant credit costs
+- **Call duration-based billing** with precise usage calculation
+- **Refund and adjustment capabilities** through admin system

-Users can monitor their credit balance, view usage history, and purchase additional credits as needed.
-The system provides clear visibility into credit consumption, helping users manage their calling budgets effectively.
+Users can monitor their credit balance, view detailed usage history, and purchase additional credits through integrated PayPal processing.
+The system provides real-time visibility into credit consumption, helping users manage their calling budgets effectively.

-Credit transactions are tracked in detail, showing exactly how credits were used, when they were consumed, and for which specific activities.
-This transparency helps users understand their usage patterns and optimize their calling strategies.
+Credit transactions are tracked in comprehensive detail, showing exactly how credits were used, when they were consumed, for which specific activities, and by which assistants.
+This transparency includes transaction IDs, operation codes, and full audit trails for billing compliance.

+The platform includes automatic subscription management with different tiers providing varying credit allocations and feature access levels.
+Users can upgrade or downgrade subscriptions based on their usage needs and business requirements.

 ### Support and Ticket System